pforret/jekyll.forret.com/_posts/2025/2025-10-26-mythical-agent-month.md

 This model was largely impractical in 1975.
 It was too expensive, and finding true "surgeons" was nearly impossible.
 Today, however, AI-assisted development makes this "Surgical Team" model the premiere paradigm for effective, high-integrity software development.

-* The Human as Surgeon: The human developer is elevated to the "surgeon".
-They stop writing boilerplate code (accidental complexity) and focus entirely on the essential complexity: **defining specifications, designing the architecture, and directing the AI**.
+* **The Human as Surgeon**: The human developer is elevated to the "surgeon".
+They stop writing boilerplate code (accidental complexity) and focus entirely on the essential complexity: defining specifications, designing the architecture, and directing the AI.
 The human holds the "conceptual integrity" as their sole responsibility.
-* AI as the Ubiquitous Support Staff: AI agents can now perfectly, instantly, and tirelessly fill all the specialist support roles:
+* **AI as the Ubiquitous Support Staff**: AI agents can now perfectly, instantly, and tirelessly fill all the specialist support roles:
     * AI as Co-pilot: This is the literal function of tools like GitHub Copilot.
     * AI as Toolsmith: A developer can "use AI as a toolsmith to create tools for... everyday work in natural language", generating specialized scripts and utilities on demand.
     * AI as Tester: The AI is a "tireless" tester, capable of generating comprehensive unit tests, mocks, and edge-case test data from a simple function prompt.
     * AI as Editor: AI can auto-generate and maintain documentation from code comments, "reducing the collaboration tax" and ensuring the project manual is always up to date.
     * AI as Language Lawyer: The AI has perfect, instant-recall knowledge of every programming language, framework, and API, far exceeding any human "language lawyer".

 This "Human Surgeon, AI Staff" model directly validates the metaphor's use in medicine.
 Studies of AI in actual surgery show it is used as a decision-support and assistance tool.
-AI enhances precision 64 and predicts risks, but the human surgeon remains the "decision-maker" responsible for "clinical judgement," an area where AI is "dramatically inferior".
+AI enhances precision and predicts risks, but the human surgeon remains the "decision-maker" responsible for "clinical judgement," an area where AI is "dramatically inferior".

 This paradigm is the solution to the report's central tensions.
 It maintains Conceptual Integrity by vesting it in a single human mind.
 It avoids Brooks's Law by enabling a tiny, elite team (n=1 or n=2) to be hyper-productive.
 It redefines the senior developer's job from "creator" to "director" and "validator".